tkenning/dev.na.bambora.com/source/docs/guides/android_pay/index.md

 ## Requirements

-### Registering your Android Pay merchant ID
+### Registering your Android Pay Merchant ID

-Before you accept Android Pay, you'll need to turn on and register an Android merchant ID with Bambora.
+Before you accept Android Pay, you'll need to turn on and register an Android Merchant ID with Bambora.
 Start by logging into your [Member Area](https://web.na.bambora.com).
 Under **configuration**, click on **mobile payments**.
-From the Mobile Payments screen, you can enable Android Pay and add an Android Pay merchant ID.
+From the Mobile Payments screen, you can enable Android Pay and add an Android Pay Merchant ID.

 <img src="/docs/guides/android_pay/android-mobile-payments-screenshot.png" alt="mobile-payments-screenshot">

-Enter a unique string and click **ADD ANDROID MERCHANT ID** to create your Android Pay merchant ID.
+Enter a unique string and click **ADD ANDROID MERCHANT ID** to create your Android Pay Merchant ID.
 The ID comes with a newly created Public Key will be used as the `publicKey` parameter in your Android app.

 <img src="/docs/guides/android_pay/android-input.png" alt="apple-credentials">